-The Division includes the following units: Extension Service, OSU Open Campus, and OSU Outdoor School.
+The Division includes the following units: Extension Service, Extension & Experiment Stations Communications, OSU Open Campus, OSU Outdoor School, and Professional & Continuing Education.
 These units are aligned under the leadership of the Vice Provost for University Outreach and Engagement.

-The Regional Director (RD) will identify and promote opportunities for residents within the Oregon Metro Region to access the full complement of OSU resources to enhance economic stability and vitality and improve individual well-being.
+The Regional Director (RD) will identify and promote opportunities for residents within the Central Region to access the full complement of OSU resources to enhance economic stability and vitality and improve individual well-being.

 The RD will be assigned counties in support of the goals and mission of the OSU Extension Service, and the Division of Outreach & Engagement with special attention given the O&E Strategic Plan.
-The person will be assigned one or more statewide administration specialty(s) as appropriate for RD's areas of expertise and the needs of the Regional Operations team.
+The person will be assigned one or more statewide responsibilities.

 The RD provides leadership, vision, and administrative oversight for regional initiatives and programs.
 This person is responsible for facilitating the identification of and response to needs, and evaluation of program and services.
-The RD promotes partnerships and collaboration with internal and external partners; ensures program visibility at local and state level; supervises program faculty; manages budgets to meet established benchmarks; promotes the principles and practices of diversity, equity, and inclusion; reports on program accomplishments and ensures that program practices reflect best practices in education.
+The RD promotes partnerships and collaboration with internal and external partners; ensures program visibility at local and state level; supervises program faculty; manages budgets to meet established benchmarks; promotes the principles and practices of diversity, equity, and inclusion; reports on program accomplishments and ensures that program practices reflect best practices in education and comply with the Civil Rights regulations.
 The RD will also co-create a shared vision and establish a culture of commitment to diversity, equity, and inclusion.

-The RD will provide leadership to the faculty and staff in the Oregon Metro.
-The RD will work as a team member with local community stakeholders in the Oregon Metro.
+The RD will provide leadership to the faculty and staff in the Central Region.
+The RD will work as a team member with local community stakeholders in the Central Region.

 Typically requires Master’s degree with academic studies and demonstrated expertise that contribute to the success of the assigned counties and/or units of operation.
 Experience in three or more of the following: personnel management, budget and fiscal management, coalition building, conflict resolution, program planning and evaluation, resource procurement, effective listening, managing change and conducting negotiations as needed.